-When reviewing our data, and based on input and feedback from our teachers, staff, and students, we identified that through an instructional lens, the performance of our low-income students and our English Learners lags behind that of our overall population.
-In order to address this growth area related to our support of low-income students and english learners, we have chosen to primarily focus on a number of actions and strategies around building aspects of our MTSS framework and literacy supports (ELA and English Language

-Development), that we believe will be especially effective for these unduplicated students.
+When reviewing our data, and based on input and feedback from our teachers, staff, and students, we identified that through an instructional lens, we found that the performance of our unduplicated students was relatively strong relative to the rest of our student population.
+All of these subgroups (low income, english learner), performed in the blue color tier as measured by the CA School Dashboard.
+Still, we know that we are committed to ensuring our unduplicated students continue to maintain their high performance and push even further.
+In order to continue to do so, we have chosen to primarily focus on a number of actions and strategies around building aspects of our MTSS framework and literacy supports (ELA and English Language Development), that we believe will be especially effective for these unduplicated students.
 The actions and strategies are:

-- Academic Interventionists to support instruction in the classroom, and provide targeted support to small groups of students and one to one support, including executing on ELA intervention strategies during the REACH block. - School will continue to staff an English Language Development specialist to provide designated instruction and teacher support for integrated ELD.
-This strategy will support our English Learners through direct support and through the work that the ELD specialist does through PD and coaching of teachers. - School will assess students using standardized assessments to identify, monitor, and adjust supports for implementation of ELD curricula and ELA strategies.
-The data from these assessments is critical in providing information to our MTSS teams, ELD specialist, and teachers to ensure students receive the right supports.
+- Academic Interventionists to support instruction in the classroom, and provide targeted support to small groups of students and one to one support, including executing on ELA intervention strategies during the REACH block. - Reading specialist to provide support to teachers in setting up reading groups and interventions for students, and to work with Academic Interventionists to provide Tier 2 Support to students who need additional support. - School will continue to staff an English Language Development specialist to provide designated instruction and teacher support for integrated ELD.
+This strategy will support our English Learners through direct support and through the work that the ELD specialist does through PD and coaching of teachers.